neutron-simlab/CrystalScatter/README.md

 # Used libraries
 The given version numbers are used during the development and are working.
 Other library versions may work too.
+To configure the used path of the external libraries edit the two .pro files in the source directory.
+The path informations are on top of each file.
+Please edit always both files (sas_scatter2.pro and sas_scatter2Cons.pro).

 ### mandatory
 - Qt 5.14.x (no Qt6)